subframe7536/maple-font/README.md

   --cn-both       Build both `Maple Mono CN` and `Maple Mono NF CN`.
 Nerd-Font
                   version must be enabled
   --cache         Reuse font cache of TTF, OTF and Woff2 formats --archive       Build font archives with config and license.
-If --cache is
+If has `--cache`
-                  enabled, only archive Nerd-Font and CN format
+                  flag, only archive Nerd-Font and CN formats
 ```

 ## Credit